“From Slavery making bricks to Freedom making dresses”.

 FREEDOM FASHIONS

-In winter of 2020-2021 I met SANA in a brick yard where she had been born 20 years earlier.
-Like generations of minority girls before her, she would have grown old doing nothing with her life but making two to three million bricks.
-I asked what her dream was..
+In winter 2020-2021, we met SANA in a brick yard where she had been born 20 years earlier.
+Like generations of girls before her, she would have grown old making a few million bricks.
+I asked what her dream was.

 Sana

-A boyhood friend had been tracking what I was doing in Pakistan and following the videos.
-He called me one day exclaiming “Phil, a girl was telling you her dream of being a dress maker.
-How can we make that happen; LET’S MAKE THAT HAPPEN.”
-He wishes to remain anonymous.
+A boyhood friend, Mark Christiansen, who had been tracking with me in Pakistan, one day called and said; “Phil, a girl in one of your videos was telling you her dream of being a dress maker.
+How can we make that happen; LET’S MAKE THAT HAPPEN!”

 Sonia